 Happy 2020…and beyond!

 P.S.
 This letter does not indicate my return to blogging.
 I did consider blogging again but am going to do something else instead.
-At the end of this month, I’ll be launching Percolate, a weekly newsletter devoted to cultivating curiosity.
+On February 23, I’ll be launching Percolate, a weekly newsletter devoted to cultivating curiosity.
 Each edition will include some combination of thought-starters, interviews, general musings, a few clues, and occasional silliness.

 thank yous + inspiration